mohammed-shakir/h3-spatial-cache/docs/SCENARIOS.md

 2. Send an invalidation event affecting that region.

 3. Check:
-   * Redis keys vanish for that area.
+   - Redis keys vanish for that area.
-   * Next query to that region is a cache miss & refill.
+   - Next query to that region is a cache miss & refill.
-   * Stale read metrics remain low.
+   - Stale read metrics remain low.

-### 2.5 Hotness tracking & adaptive caching
+### 2.5 Hotness tracking and adaptive caching

 Not all areas are equal.
 Some regions are 'hot' (lots of queries), others are 'cold'.
 We’d like to cache **hot** regions more aggressively